1pram/Secure_File_Portal/docs/testing-validation.md

+# Testing and validation
-# This guide validates every security control in the Secure_File_Portal.
+This guide validates every security control in the Secure_File_Portal.
 It confirms that encryption, access control, logging, alerting, Lifecycle rules, and versioning behave as expected.

 All tests are designed to be repeatable and portable, proving the infrastructure fails **closed** even when the defensive layers are breached.

-# 1. Prerequisits
+### 1. Prerequisits

 Before running tests:

-## 1. Deploy the infrastructure
+### 1. Deploy the infrastructure
 Terraform deployment must be complete and successful.

-## 2. SNSsubscription cofirmed
+### 2. SN Ssubscription cofirmed
 Check your email and confirm the SNS subscription.

-## 3. Export environment variables
+### 3. Export environment variables
 These will be used throguout the tests:

 In the terminal via VSCode: